google/turbine/README.md

 # Turbine

-Turbine is a header compiler for Java.
+The turbine is a header compiler for Java.